 There are other photogenic spots around the temple itself.
 With statues, wooden and stone faces, water features, the gingko tree and the temple itself there is plenty to discover and aspect for the shutterbug.

-The flowers have actually been there for the past thirty years, but it is only thanks to the viral potency of sites like Instagram that the masses have come to learn of this hydrangea temple in rural Saitama.
+The flowers have actually been there for more than thirty years, but it is only thanks to the viral potency of sites like Instagram that the masses have come to learn of this hydrangea temple in rural Saitama.
 The hydrangea of Kinsenji have created quite a social media frenzy with dozens of posts vying for a coveted spot on the hydrangea hashtag leader board.

 About Kinsenji Hydrangea Temple

 Kinsenji is a temple of the Soto School of Zen Buddhism.
 The temple has been at its current location for just over 300 years.
 However, it was founded a further 97 years before that.
 It was moved when fires threatened its sanctuary.
 When they moved it they planted a gingko tree to afford it protection from the winds of Ranzan.
 That gingko tree still stands strong.
 And tall.
-It must be at least eight meters tall.
+Supposedly its more than 30 meters high.
 I am keen to see it in its garb of gold in Autumn.

 There is a playground, a play area and a basketball court on the temple grounds.
 The play area is shaded and has two small pieces of play equipment suited to toddlers.
 The playground is mainly for older children with wooden swings galore and a zip line.
 One of the swings can fit six kids sitting side by side!